cdktf/cdktf-provider-vault/docs/kubernetesSecretBackend.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.2.0/docs/resources/kubernetes_secret_backend#id KubernetesSecretBackend#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.3.0/docs/resources/kubernetes_secret_backend#id KubernetesSecretBackend#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `identityTokenKey`<sup>Optional</sup> <a name="identityTokenKey" id="@cdktf/provider-vault.kubernetesSecretBackend.KubernetesSecretBackend.Initializer.parameter.identityTokenKey"></a>

+- *Type:* java.lang.String

+The key to use for signing plugin workload identity tokens.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.3.0/docs/resources/kubernetes_secret_backend#identity_token_key KubernetesSecretBackend#identity_token_key}

 ---